Itaewon Land Jjimjilbang vs Dragon Hill Spa: A Direct Comparison

 Dragon Hill Spa Facilities

-- Saunas: The spa features an impressive range of saunas, including a salt sauna and a charcoal sauna, each with specific health benefits.
+- Saunas: This spa boasts an impressive array of saunas, including a salt sauna and a charcoal sauna, each designed to provide specific health benefits.
+The salt sauna is known for promoting respiratory health and skin hydration, while the charcoal sauna aids in detoxification.

 Pricing Structure

-Pricing can be a deciding factor when choosing between the two.
+Pricing is often a crucial factor when choosing between the two jjimjilbangs.
 As of now, Itaewon Land charges approximately 15,000 won (around $11) for entry, while Dragon Hill Spa charges about 14,000 won (approximately $10.50).
-The prices are quite similar, but the extra amenities at Dragon Hill often justify the slight difference in entry fee.
+While these prices are quite close, the additional amenities at Dragon Hill Spa often justify the slight difference in entry fee.
+Both jjimjilbangs also offer packages that include treatments, so be sure to inquire about those if you're planning on indulging.

 Clientele and Vibe